-A network operations center, or NOC (pronounced “knock”), is a centralized location where IT technicians can directly support the efforts of remote monitoring and management (RMM) software.
+A network operations center, or NOC (pronounced “knock”), is a centralized location where IT technicians directly support the efforts of remote monitoring and management (RMM) software.
 NOC teams are heavily utilized in the managed IT services space, and a tremendous driver of service delivery for many managed services providers (MSPs).

-NOC engineers and technicians are responsible for monitoring every netflow, hop, server and endpoint attached to an MSP’s client networks.
-They monitor infrastructure health, security and capacity, and make decisions and adjustments to ensure optimal network performance and organizational productivity.
+NOC engineers and technicians are responsible for monitoring infrastructure health, security and capacity on a clients’ environment.
+They make decisions and adjustments to ensure optimal network performance and organizational productivity.

-When any action or intervention from the MSP is required, NOC technicians can create alerts (or “tickets”) that identify and categorize the issue based on severity, alert type, and a number of other criteria.
+When any action or intervention from the MSP is required, NOC technicians can create alerts (or “tickets”) that identify and categorize the issue based on severity, alert type and other criteria.
 Depending on the relationship between the NOC and the MSP, technical teams can then work together to resolve the problem (and identify its root cause to prevent future issues).

 Technicians are categorized based on “levels,” which indicate the severity and difficulty of issues they handle.
 Levels are numbered from 1 (easier problems to solve, minor issues) and increase in their ability the most complicated of IT issues.
-For example, in the case of a hardware failure, an alert may be assigned to a Level 1 technician at first – but if upon further inspection the problem goes beyond the failed hardware, the ticket may be escalated to a Level 2 or Level 3 technician.
+For example, in the case of a hardware failure, an alert may be assigned to a Level 1 technician at first.
+However, upon further inspection, if the problem goes beyond the failed hardware, the ticket may be escalated to a Level 2 or Level 3 technician.

 When operating at peak efficiency with a managed IT service partner, an end-user isn’t even aware of the NOC’s presence.
-NOC technicians coordinate only with the MSP or solution provider they’re supporting, and never directly with an end client.
-This creates an experience in which the MSP is seen as delivering world-class support and problem resolution – even if the technicians behind the software are halfway across the world.
+NOC technicians coordinate only with the MSP or solution provider they’re supporting—never directly with an end client.
+This creates a user experience where the MSP can seamlessly deliver world-class support and problem resolution with seemingly boundless resources.

 Despite the many things that a Network Operations Center is, there’s one thing it absolutely is not—a help desk.
 This is an important distinction, and one that can easily confuse business owners if not properly explained.
-The big difference?
-The help desk is where all end-client interaction takes place.